amandasaurus/osm-lump-ways/README.md

 ## `osm-lump-ways-down`

-It reads & groups an OSM PBF file, like `osm-lump-ways`, but it uses the direction of the OSM way, to produce
+It reads & groups an OSM PBF file, like `osm-lump-ways`, but it uses the direction of the OSM way, to produce many different output files.

-The output filename *must* contain `%s`, which will be replaced

 ## Output files